fjzs/sefop-python-advanced/README.md

 ```bash
 pytest -m integration
 ```
-Each integration test drives the real CLI end-to-end against a pre-built "situation" (`tests/resources/<situation>/`) and checks situation-specific conditions on the observable outcome only — e.g. the expected optimal calories, that an infeasible request exits non-zero and writes no solution, that tied optimal solutions still report the shared optimal total, or that a large instance correctly routes to the heuristic instead of the exact solvers.
-Formulation correctness (is the MIP model built right?) is checked separately and only at the unit level, by comparing `MipHighsSolutionProvider`'s output against `EnumerationSolutionProvider`'s brute-force ground truth — see `tests/use_cases/solving/optimization/test_providers_agree_with_enumeration.py` — not by diffing a generated `model.lp` against a golden file.
+Each integration test drives the real CLI end-to-end against a pre-built "situation" (`tests/resources/<situation>/`) and checks situation-specific conditions on the observable outcome only, such as:
+- The expected optimal calories
+- That an infeasible request exits non-zero and writes no solution
+- That tied optimal solutions still report the shared optimal total

-The web app has its own integration tests, `tests/frameworks_and_drivers/web/test_routes.py`, driving the real HTTP surface end-to-end via FastAPI's `TestClient` — no browser, no real network socket, but the same in-process request handling FastAPI uses in production. `tests/adapters/web/` covers the controller, presenter, and in-memory data loader as fast, non-integration unit tests.
+The web app has its own integration tests, `tests/frameworks_and_drivers/web/test_routes.py`, driving the real HTTP surface end-to-end via
+FastAPI's `TestClient` — no browser, no real network socket, but the same in-process request handling FastAPI uses in production.

 ---